 Today is Pancake Day so to stretch your gastronomic horizons and give you sleepyheads something new to try, we’ve explored the culinary world of the pancake to find out how much they vary from country to country.

 Before we get started though, let’s take a moment to mention mattress flipping.
 Why?
-Well, just like a pancake, your mattress will spoil if you don’t flip it, so we want to make sure that you’re taking the necessary steps to keep it at its best.
+Well, just like a pancake, your mattress will spoil if you don’t flip it, so here are some of Mattressman’s favourite tips for keeping yours tip-top:

-- Unless your mattress is one-sided or the manufacturer specifically states how often to flip and rotate your model, doing so every month should keep your mattress in good condition
+- Unless your mattress is single sided or the manufacturer specifically states how often to flip and rotate your model, doing so every month should keep your mattress in good condition

 - Flip and rotate your mattress more often if it starts to dip or sag